cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

     **1.e** Create a third string representing equation 3.

 Next you need to define the namespace in which the maths will be applied by enclosing it in the :code:`<math> ... </math>` tags with the two namespaces:

-- the MathML2 namespace :code:`xmlns` at http://www.w3.org/1998/Math/MathML
+- The MathML2 namespace :code:`xmlns` at http://www.w3.org/1998/Math/MathML; and
-- the CellML2 namespace :code:`xmlns:cellml` at http://www.cellml.org/cellml/2.0#
+- The CellML2 namespace :code:`xmlns:cellml` at http://www.cellml.org/cellml/2.0# .

 It's simple to do this once in your code using a string to represent the opening attributes and namespaces; this string can be reused easily throughout your code as needed later:

 .. code-block:: python